MicrosoftDocs/dataexplorer-docs/data-explorer/ingest-data-overview.md

 Continuous ingestion excels in situations demanding immediate insights from live data.
 It proves useful for monitoring systems, log and event data, and real-time analytics.

 Azure Data Explorer offers various data connectors for continuous data ingestion.
 Some of these connectors include external management services, such as throttling, retries, monitors, and alerts.
-To learn more, see the [Connectors overview](connector-overview.md).
+For more information, see [Connectors overview](connector-overview.md).

 Continuous data ingestion involves setting up an ingestion pipeline with either streaming or queued ingestion: